 Jennifer Serenyi (Chair) has served on the Seneca Academy Board since July 2014.
 She is the mother of three former Seneca Academy students.
 Jennifer received her BA from Wake Forest University and a Master of Arts in Teaching from Goucher College.
 Most of her professional career has been spent in education.
 In her free time she enjoys reading, cooking, travel, and time with family.

 Jodi Thurmond (Trustee Emeritus) is the Founding Head of Seneca Academy and has served as a Trustee since the beginning of the School in 1983.
 She holds a B.A. in History and Political Science and a M.Ed. in Reading.
 She is currently retired although she is an active wife, daughter, sister, mother, and grandmother (of four adorable grandchildren).
 Jodi has formerly served as a teacher of students in preschool through college, educational administrator, curriculum developer, and teacher trainer.
 She is a global citizen as she started kindergarten in Panama and finished high school in Germany.
 Jodi’s hobbies are travel, reading, and visiting grandchildren.

 Carolyn Wolff joined the Seneca Academy Board in October 2020.
 She has a PhD in Economics from the University of North Carolina at Greensboro and BA and MA degrees in Economics from Boston University.
 Carolyn is a Senior Economist at the U.S. Food and Drug Administration where she is responsible for microeconomic analyses of FDA programs and policies.
-She has three children (two of whom are current Seneca Academy students) and enjoys spending time with her family, traveling, and dancing.
+She has three children and enjoys spending time with her family, traveling, and dancing.